Discover what you are naturally good at

 Team members may not be motivated by salary boosts alone, as many people will not feel fulfilled under such leadership.

-Bureaucratic Style
+Bureaucratic style

 Bureaucratic leaders create structured environments and ensure that team members follow the rules they create.
+Often, these leaders create hierarchies to clearly define every individualā€™s role in the company.

+Collaboration is seen as unnecessary by Bureaucrats.
+Thus, their team members learn to become independent.
 This leadership style is ideal for industries like healthcare or government, where clear hierarchies can be beneficial.

 Traits of a Bureaucratic Leader: